Reginald Dorman-Smith: Invasion and evacuation

 Burma was a highly multicultural and diverse colony.
 The business and commercial life of Burma was dominated by Indian and Chinese merchants who were extremely unpopular with the Bamar majority who resented the economic success of the Chinese and Indian merchants.
 The results of the 1941 census were destroyed by a Japanese bombing raid.
 The 1931 census, which survives, reported of the 14,647,497 people living in Burma, 1,017,825 were Indians.
-Virtually all of the doctors in Burma under British rule were Indians, which fueled resentment by the Bamar; even more damagingly was the fact that virtually of the policemen in British Burma were Indians, which led the Bamar to identity the entire Indian minority with British rule.
+Virtually all of the doctors in Burma under British rule were Indians, which fuelled resentment by the Bamar; even more damagingly was the fact that virtually of the policemen in British Burma were Indians, which led the Bamar to identity the entire Indian minority with British rule.
 When the Japanese invaded Burma in January 1942, the Indian merchants were the victims of attacks by the Bamar who looted their homes and stores while "roughing up" the Indians.
 Both the Chinese and Indian communities of Burma were convinced that the Bamar would massacre them all once the Japanese arrived, especially that they had already been anti-Indian and anti-Chinese pogroms in 1930 and 1938, stirred up by chauvinistic Bamar politicians who charged the Chinese and Indians were taking all of the middle class jobs at the expense of the Bamar majority.
 A delegation of the most wealthy Indian merchants visited Dorman-Smith to ask for his help in arranging protection for the Indian community, only to be told that there was little that could be done as most of the Indian policemen had deserted and fled back to India, leading to anarchy all over Burma.
 More out of fear of the Bamar than the Japanese, as the British retreated from Burma there was an exodus of the Indians in Burma into India.
 The flight of the Indians took place amid much suffering, and Indian newspapers frequently featured stories about the British authorities placing the evacuation of British families ahead of the Indians, and that the British colonial authorities were generally indifferent to the plight of the Indians.
 Such policies were the norm in the British colonies in Asia.
 The evacuation of Hong Kong in December 1941 was limited to those of "purely British descent" which excluded the Chinese population along with the Anglo-Chinese of Hong Kong and a similar policy was applied to Malaya and Singapore.
 In Burma, members of the Anglo-Indian and Anglo-Burmese communities found themselves excluded from the evacuation under the grounds that they not of "purely British descent".
 The evacuation created much frustration within the Anglo-Burmese and Anglo-Indian communities who found themselves to be too much British for the Japanese and Bamar while being too Burmese and too Indian for the British colonial civil servants.
 The structure of Burma as a colony with in effect home rule proved to be a major complication as Dorman-Smith often stressed that he was no autocrat and instead had to deal with the Burmese prime minister, Sir Paw Tun, and the Burmese parliament.
 Paw Tun loyally supported the British war effort, but much of his cabinet along with the Burmese parliament did not.
 The Bamar considered the Indians and the Chinese to be "foreigners" and the Burmese parliament did not want to vote for money for their evacuation, and instead much preferred to vote money for building air raid shelters, which benefitted the Bamar.